chen-grace-p4/project02/README.md

 **Project Statement**: We will create a very basic messaging server somewhat inspired by Discord or Slack. <br>

 ## Broad Description of Project
 A terminal-based messaging server loosely inspired by Discord.
-Clients connect to a server to send things to each another.
-They can send messages, files, and "decorate" their text messages using keyboard shortcuts.
+A client (the user) connects to a server, where they can send text messages to other clients (users) that are also connected to the server.
+A CHATLOG records all of these messages, even if all users disconnect and if the server closes.
+An ACTIVITYLOG records all "activities" performed in the chat server (a list of what activities are recorded can be found in the Description of Technical Design).

 ## Description of User Interface (How to use our project):
 First, start up the server after running make by running ./server. <br>